-Google has traditionally courted the high-end smartphone market with its Pixel range, so the Pixel 3a, pitched as an affordable alternative to the Google Pixel 3, represents a notable change of tack for the company.
+Google has traditionally competed in the high-end smartphone market with its Pixel series, so the Pixel 3a, introduced as an affordable alternative to the Google Pixel 3, is a notable shift in strategy for the company.

-Launched at Google IO 2019 alongside the Pixel 3a XL, the affordable version of the Pixel 3 XL, the Google Pixel 3a shows the company is trying to cast its customer net wider by offering phones at a lower price point than its flagship devices.
+Launched at Google IO 2019 alongside the Pixel 3a XL (the lower-cost version of the Pixel 3 XL), the Google Pixel 3a shows the company is trying to expand its customer base by offering phones at a lower price point than its flagship devices.

-Until rumors started circulating this year we weren’t expecting Google to release affordable handsets any time soon, and we wouldn’t have expected a handset that’s launching at the Pixel 3a’s price point to be as impressive as it is, so in many ways the Google Pixel 3a is a little surprise of a phone.
+Until rumors started circulating this year we weren’t expecting Google to release affordable handsets any time soon, and we wouldn’t have expected a handset that’s launching at the Pixel 3a’s price point to be as impressive as it is.
+In many ways, the Google Pixel 3a is a total surprise for its cost.

-With many features ported over from the Pixel 3, like its cutting-edge camera and Active Edge squeeze function for launching Google Assistant, the Pixel 3a appears to be a serious rival to its older sibling.
+With many features inherited from the Pixel 3, like its cutting-edge camera and Active Edge squeeze function to launch Google Assistant, the Pixel 3a seems a serious rival to its older sibling.
 Sure, there’s a small specs drop, but there’s an even bigger price cut – so does the Pixel 3a make the Pixel 3 redundant?

 Google Pixel 3a release date and price